Hobbies and interests

 FinalistBio

-Since I was a little girl, I have been intent on achieving as much as possible in life.
-I have many passions - creative and logical - and I fully intend to carry each out completely.
-I love to connect with all sorts of people, and I am a goal-minded young woman set on making the world a better place in every way I can.
+Since I was a young girl, I have been intent on achieving as much as possible in life.
+I have many passions, and I fully intend to carry each out completely.
+I love working with children, and I hope to change the world by educating the future generation.

 Education